HKUST-KnowComp/Visual_PCR/README.md

 Each line contains the annotation of one dialog.
 ```
 {
-    "doc_key": str, # e.g. in "dl:train:0", "dl" indicates "dialog" genre (to be compatible with the CoNLL format), "train" means that it is from the train split of VisDial (note that the split of VisPro is not the same as VisDial), "0" is the original index in the selected VisDial dialogs
+    "doc_key": str, # e.g. in "dl:train:0", "dl" indicates "dialog" genre to be compatible with the CoNLL format, and it is the same for all dialogs in VisPro; "train" means that it is from the train split of VisDial (note that the split of VisPro is not the same as VisDial); "0" is the original index in the randomly selected 5,000 VisDial dialogs; basically this key serves as an index of the dialog
     "image_file": str, # the image filename of the dialog
     "object_detection": list, # the ids of object labels from 80 categories of MSCOCO object detection challenge
     "sentences": list,